joshmrallen/ruby-project-guidelines-nyc01-seng-ft-071320/README.md

 ---
 ## Vacation planning app

-1. As a user, I want to be able to enter places  to get a list of prospective places in a country to visit this year
+1. As a user, I want to be able to enter a city name to get a list of prospective places.

 2. As a user, I want to enter a month to see if that month is a good time in the year to book a flight